nevinpuri/erlog/README.md

 ## Erlog

-Erlog is a service which lets you forward json logs from your existing libraries.
-It's meant to be really lightweight, easy to run, and work with your current logging setup.
+ErLog is a minimalist log collection service.
+You can either forward logs from existing log libraries (eg: zerolog or winston), or use the collector to forward logs from stdout or stderr.

+## Features (how can this help you)

+- Simple log collection service which runs on a $4 vps
+- Works with your existing libraries

+## Setup

+Run the docker image for the server.

 ## How does it work?

-Erlog is just a web framework which batch inserts into an sqlite3 server.
-We then provide many tutorials on how to forward your logs to erlog **from withing your code**.
-There's no collector or external dependencies required.
+ErLog is just an api which batch inserts data efficiently into an sqlite3 server.

 ## Is it Fast?

-No official benchmarks yet, but I can currently get around 9000 log insertions per second.
+No official benchmarks yet, but I can currently get around 9000 log insertions per second locally.
 It isn't a ton but it should be enough for most small scale projects.

-## Future Goals

-I don't really know
-I want to rewrite erlog in either rust or elixir just for the fun of it (and maybe minor performance gains), as well as have better observability, a web ui, and a hosted service.
-If you have problems with logging you'd like me to solve with this product, please email me at me@nevin.cc.
-I'd love to hear your problems.
+## How Can I Scale it?

+I'm not sure of that now, but I'm developing a hosted version which auto scales based on your usage.
+If this sounds interesting to you, email me at me@nevin.cc and I'll set it up for you.

 ## Otel Support

 Right now I think otel is too much of a pain to use in small/medium sized projects.
-There's insane competition in the space, and I feel the implementation is still really bad.
-My main goal with this project is solving 80% of logging problems with 20% of the work, not providing complete application observability if it means spending 4 hours on otel.
-If otel becomes easier to use, or enough people ask for otel support, then I'll add support for it.
+For the insane amount of adoption, I feel the implementation is still really bad.
+If otel becomes easier to use or enough people ask for otel support, I'll add support for it.

 ## Todo